-At December 31, 2019 and 2018, the net carrying amount of credit-impaired receivables to corporate and individual customers amounted to P18.2 and P10.3, respectively, and the value of identifiable collateral (mainly commercial properties) held against those loans and advances amounted to P29.3 and P4.5, respectively.
+At December 31, 2019, the net carrying amount of credit-impaired receivables to corporate and individual customers amounted to P18.2 and the value of identifiable collateral (mainly commercial properties) held against those loans and advances amounted to P29.3 (nil in 2020).
 For each loan, the value of disclosed collateral is capped at the nominal amount of the loan that it is held against.